AlexanderDong09/Algorithm-Practice-2024/test.md

 }
 ```

-has if statements that show decision makin, along with iteration (for i = 0 and i is less than/equal to random, you add one)
+has if statements that show decision making. depending on the value of i when modulo'd by different values, the opposing choice of RPS is chosen. iteration is also present (for i = 0 and i is less than/equal to random, you add one)

+f